My Special Love

-My Special Love is the second studio album by American singer-songwriter La Toya Jackson.
-Released in 1981, the album peaked at #175 on the Billboard 200 albums chart.
 After the album's limited success, it fell into obscurity, receiving a limited re-release on CD in Japan in the early 1990s, which was quickly deleted.
 The album was the rarest album from LaToya but was re-released on CD in 2019 by Cherry Pop Records including several bonus tracks, among them "If You Feel the Funk" (7" Version) from her debut solo album.

-Background
+Reviews

+In their review, Cashbox stated that "The Jackson's little sis proved she could hold her own in the R&B/pop world with last year's debut LP, and she should hit her stride now with "My Special Love."
+Her popping, funky progressive B/C sound is given even more of a lift by the vocal support of her brothers and some of the hottest sessioners around.
+La Toya has a high soprano style that is somewhat reminiscent of brother Michael, but her delivery proves that she is quickly developing a distinct sensual style of her own."

 Allmusic called it "the defining album of Jackson's career", also stating that "Though her voice isn't particularly strong, Jackson makes up for what she lacks in power with an energetic, uninhibited approach to the music.
 Benefiting from solid R&B-funk arrangements and the well-rounded production of Ollie E. Brown, her second album is a flavorful mixture of lively uptempo romps and smooth-sailing slow jams."